PascalBod/ESP01-RTOS/doc/design.md

 !!!
 ```

-Now, program the ESP-01 with these files. **Beware**: be sure to backup original flash contents (see above) before proceeding!
+Now, program the ESP-01 with these files. **Beware**: be sure to backup original flash contents (see above) before proceeding, so that you can reset ESP-01 to its initial configuration, if needed!

 ```
 $ cd ~/Dev/ESP-01/bin/firstTrial